 Journalists should also take care when assessing the sources of research and news about bisphenol A. The Bisphenol-A and Facts about BPA websites, which say the chemical is safe, have been set up by the American Chemistry Council, which represents North American chemical manufacturers.

 Equally, some organizations that call for strict controls of bisphenol A may be exaggerating the scale of the threat.

 In 2009, journalists at the Milwaukee Journal Sentinel in the United States won several national prizes for their series “Chemical Fallout” which highlighted the risks from bisphenol A in commonly used products.

-Reporters Meg Kissinger and Susanne Rust highlighted weaknesses in government regulation and showed that the chemical leaked even from products labelled as microwave-safe.
+Reporters Meg Kissinger and Susanne Rust highlighted weaknesses in government regulation and showed that the chemical leaked even from products labeled as microwave-safe.

 In these and later articles (here and here) the journalists showed that existing government regulations had been heavily influenced by lobbyists for the producers of bisphenol A, whose sales are worth billions of dollars each year.

 They predict that the industry will launch an aggressive public relations campaign to persuade the public that bisphenol A is safe to consumers and to dissuade legislation and regulation that would affect its business.